Dell Streak: Reception

 The Streak 7 received a tepid reaction from one reviewer due to its poor display and software bugs/glitches at launch.
 The Streak was considered bulky, and the Android 2.2 "Froyo" that it ran was geared more for smartphones instead of tablets.
 While almost all tablet computers released in 2011 had failed to gain much market share in the face of overwhelming demand for the Apple iPad 2, the Streak 7 compared poorly to other Android tablets such as the Samsung Galaxy Tab.

 InfoWorld has suggested that Dell treated the Streak as a "Frankenphone business", where OEMs see tablets as a short-term, low-investment opportunity running Android OS, but this approach neglected the user interface and this failed to gain long term market traction with consumers.

-Samsung Galaxy Note with 5.3 in AMOLED display was first released in Germany in late October 2011 and received positive reviews, but with exception that users would look "like a fool" if they held it to their face to take a call.